MollieZ/ToyCadreon/README.md

 # ToyCarderon
-#This is the R codes
+#ToyCode file is storing the R codes
+#Toy Sales file is PPT